Nxtcure-io/EHR-Tutorial-Projects/Patient Form To FHIR/README.md

    - View the list of patients created and manage the data.
 3. **FHIR Integration**:
    - When creating or updating a patient, the data is sent to the Django backend, which posts it to the FHIR server using the `FHIR API`.

-## Future Enhancements

-- Implement additional FHIR resource types.
-- Add more complex patient management features, such as appointment scheduling or medical history tracking.
-- Improve frontend with better UI/UX.

-## License

-This project is licensed under the MIT License.